Planned Giving’s “Magic Words”

 What would you do with MAGIC words?
 And where would you use them to have the biggest impact?

-- Are you a fundraiser tasked with creating planned giving marketing communications (letters, postcards, e-newsletter content, newsletter articles, etc.)?
-Do you find yourself mired in phrases more mystically passive than magically engaging; phrases like “remember us in your will,” “leave a legacy,” or “consider a gift that may have tax benefits, too”?
+- Are you a fundraiser tasked with creating planned giving marketing communications and find yourself mired in phrases more mystically passive than magically engaging; phrases like “remember us in your will,” “leave a legacy,” or “consider a gift that may have tax benefits, too”?

 - Does the latest research about the word “bequest” have you wringing your hands over a better way to say “what happens to your stuff when you die”?

-- Have you heard that somewhere out there that certain “key” planned giving messages will work?
-That often leads to you and your boss word-smithing a bequest letter into the bore-o-sphere only to spend a full year circulating around the office, being decorated with red circles, black lines and other “edit” marks.
+- Have you heard that somewhere out there that certain “key” planned giving messages will work, leading you and your boss to word-smith a bequest letter into the bore-o-sphere?

 No magic words will ever get that letter in the mail …